DeafProger/prjDjango/README.md

-# prjDjango - This is as homework for first step in Django.
+# prjDjango - This is a homework for first step in Django.
 Thank You for interesting